Hourly-paid teachers at Uniarts Helsinki’s Sibelius Academy

 • Access rights in facilities

-• Booking of facilities
+• Booking of facilities and space and work safety

 • Hourly-paid teachers’ responsibilities in the Peppi academic information system